 I will cover this in another post but think about it, How do you learn?

-Learning how to learn is a skill that some people develop unconsciously through their lives, just by watching their parents, siblings and friends.
-Perhaps they learnt it in school or University.
+Learning how to learn is a skill that some people develop unconsciously through their lives, just by watching their parents, siblings, and friends.
+Perhaps they learned it in school or University.
 So you can too.